denisa/clq-action/README.md

 ### `dockerProxy`

-Optional, a prefix to the name of the `denisa/clq` docker image.
-This let docker access the image through a proxy, which is handy to bypass dockerhub’s rate limiting.
+Optional, a prefix to the name of the `denisa/clq` Docker image.
+This let Docker access the image through a proxy, which is handy to bypass dockerhub’s rate limiting.

-Assuming for example a private instance of artifactory `artifactory.antonio.li` [setup to proxy](https://jfrog.com/knowledge-base/how-to-configure-a-remote-repository-in-artifactory-to-proxy-a-private-docker-registry-in-docker-hub/) docker images as a virtual `docker` repository, set `dockerProxy` to `artifactory.antonio.li/docker/`.
+Assuming for example a private instance of artifactory `artifactory.antonio.li` [setup to proxy](https://jfrog.com/knowledge-base/how-to-configure-a-remote-repository-in-artifactory-to-proxy-a-private-docker-registry-in-docker-hub/)
+Docker images as a virtual `docker` repository, set `dockerProxy` to `artifactory.antonio.li/docker/`.

 An alternative to that option would be to [configure the Docker daemon](https://docs.docker.com/registry/recipes/mirror/#configure-the-docker-daemon) to use a mirror.